sslow-dev/ChatLogger/README.md

-# Chat Logger (Bakkesmod Rocket League plugin)
+# Chat Logger (BakkesMod plugin)
-Save Rocket League chats to a local JSON file
+Automatically save Rocket League chats to a local JSON file

 Useful for anyone wanting to do data science on the RL chats they come across